 So, if phantom power is usually safe for a ribbon microphone, is it a myth that we have to be concerned?

-No, it is not a myth.
-There is one situation when a phantom power can be harmful – when you have a jack patchbay between the ribbon microphone and a power source (preamp, audio interface, e.g.).
+And no, the potential danger of the phantom power not a myth.
+There is one situation when a phantom power can be harmful – when you have a jack patchbay between a ribbon microphone and a power source (preamp, audio interface, e.g.).

 Jack plugs short circuit the signal wires to ground for a brief moment while connecting and disconnecting.
 If the phantom power is ON, such short circuit will let the DC reach the motor, as only signal pins of a ribbon mic are DC protected by a transformer, not a ground pin!
 Such 48V impulse is very likely to destroy or severely damage the ribbon.